DUI Cases in Brooksville, FL

 Hiring an Attorney to Fight a DUI in Brooksville, FL

-This formal review hearing is particularly important in misdemeanor DUI cases because your DUI attorney does not normally have the opportunity to take a deposition of the officers involved in your arrest before a motion hearing or trial.
+This formal review hearing is particularly important in misdemeanor DUI cases because your DUI attorney does not usually have the opportunity to take a deposition of the officers involved in your arrest before a motion hearing or trial.

 Call 813-250-0500.

-This article was last updated on Monday, July 3, 2023.
+This article was last updated on Monday, September 9, 2024.